haturatu/pb-auth-proxy/README.md

   For production environments, it is **critical** to run this proxy behind a TLS-terminating reverse proxy (like Nginx, Caddy, or a cloud load balancer).

   This application does not handle HTTPS termination itself.
 By default, it communicates over HTTP.
 If you deploy it without a secure proxy in front, sensitive data like user passwords sent during login could be intercepted in a Man-in-the-Middle (MITM) attack.

-  Ensure that all traffic between clients and this proxy is encrypted via HTTPS.
+However, MITM attacks are realistically difficult and usually require the attacker to be on the same network.
+An easy way to prevent this is to place the backend application and this authentication proxy behind an HTTP server like Nginx.
+This effectively wraps the communication in TLS, though it is not a complete solution.
   ## Getting Started

   ### Prerequisites